lban2049/lodash/.aigne/doc-smith/docs/api-number.md

 ---

-After reviewing these number utilities, you might want to explore functions for object manipulation in the [Object](./api-object.md) section.
+This section covers the number utility functions in Lodash.
+For mathematical computations, continue to the [Math](./api-math.md) section.